-ACCREDITATION STATUS
+HISTORY OF ACCREDITATION STATUS

 The BSN program was initially accredited by the National League for Nursing Program Council of Baccalaureate and Higher Degree Programs in 1975 and reaccredited in 1981, 1989, and 2000.
-The BSN and MSN programs were initially accredited by CCNE in 2005, reaccredited in 2010 with the next evaluation occurring in 2019.
-The DNP program was granted CCNE accreditation in October 2016.
+The BSN and MSN programs were initially accredited by Commission on Collegiate Nursing Education (CCNE) in 2005, reaccredited in 2010 and the last on-site evaluation occurred in 2019.
+The DNP program was granted initial CCNE accreditation in October 2016.
 The BSN curricula and program outcomes were comprehensively reviewed in 2011 and 2012 to identify congruence of the curricula with The Essentials of Baccalaureate Education for Professional Nursing Practice [American Association of Colleges of Nursing (AACN), 2008]; course content mapping, and input from consultants, faculty, students, and stakeholders.
 The revised BSN curricula and program outcomes were approved in February 2013 and implemented in fall 2015.
-All SON nursing programs are approved by the Kansas State Board of Nursing (KSBN) and comply with regulations outlined in the Kansas Nurse Practice Act, Statutes & Administrative Regulations (April 2016).
-This self-study documents the assessment conducted to prepare for the November 2019 continuing review by CCNE for the BSN, MSN and DNP programs.
+The BSN and DNP nursing programs are approved by the Kansas State Board of Nursing (KSBN) and comply with regulations outlined in the Kansas Nurse Practice Act, Statutes & Administrative Regulations (April 2016).
+This last on-site review by CCNE occurred on November 4-6, 2019 for the BSN, MSN and DNP programs.